 Sue has more than 25 years of experience in the community sector with roles in education, media, communications and fundraising.
 She led the National Breast Cancer Foundation for 10 years and raised more than $100 million for breast cancer research.
 She then created the George Foundation for Global Health.
 Sue is the CEO of Suicide Prevention Australia, the former Chair of Macquarie Community College, a graduate of the AICD and a member of both the Advisory Council for the Centre for Social Impact and Chief Executive Women.

 Andrew has over 25 years of experience in corporate advisory and tax including international tax, M&A and corporate tax, cross-border investment and corporate structures, financial markets, infrastructure and project financing, real estate, funds management and financial products.
 Andrew founded Minerva Capital Partners in 2015 to provide corporate advisory, structuring and risk management solutions to clients.

 Andrew was previously a partner at law firms Allen & Overy (2010-2014), Clayton Utz (2005-2010) and Blake Dawson Waldron (1999-2005).
 Andrew is also a director of local hedge fund manager Spartan Asset Management and a director of law firm Saville Partners.

 BBus Chief Executive Officer

-Lisa has been advising companies for more than 10 years on effective corporate community investment strategies, offering a leading voice on how to integrate giving into everyday working life.
-Prior to being appointed CEO of Good2Give in 2012, Lisa worked in leadership roles in the commercial sector where she has managed business and marketing strategy for companies including 3M, Optus, Aussie Home Loans, and IBM, to name a few.
+Lisa has been advising companies for more than 10 years on effective corporate community investment strategies and is a leading voice on how to integrate giving into everyday working life.
+Prior to being appointed CEO of Good2Give in 2012, Lisa worked in leadership roles in the commercial sector where she has managed business and marketing strategy for 3M, Optus, Aussie Home Loans and IBM.